kubermatic/docs/content/kubermatic/master/Tutorial & How-tos/upgrading/_index.en.md

 # Upgrading

-This section contains import upgrade notes you should read before upgrading Kubermatic Kubernetes Platform (KKP) to the next minor version.
+This section contains important upgrade notes you should read before upgrading Kubermatic Kubernetes Platform (KKP) to the next minor version.

 ## General Guidelines